freiksenet/lands_of_mana/README.md

 1. `iyes_loopless` - better game states and fixed timestep stages, based on Bevy's RFC
 2. `bevy_ecs_tilemap` - nice tilemap rendering.
 We use `rewrite` branch.
-3. `kayak_ui` - sort of React like UI rendering thing.
-Very new and fresh, I don't love it, but I also hate all the alternatives.
-Ideally egui would be my choice irt interface (immediate mode), but egui doesn't allow any UI styling.
-Maybe writing a custom egui renderer for pixel art would be cool.
-4. `leafwing-input-manager` - input and keybindings.
+3. `leafwing-input-manager` - input and keybindings.
 Nice abstractions for action indirection.
-5. `bevy_kira_audio` - audio stuff, haven't used it, looks good
+4. `bevy_kira_audio` - audio stuff, haven't used it, looks good
-6. `bevy_asset_loader` - nice asset loading
+5. `bevy_asset_loader` - nice asset loading
+6. `bevy_egui` - immediate mode gui

 We render stuff in 2d, trying to do it pixel art style (mostly not very pixel perfect).